Schema Therapy – What is it and How Can it Help?

 At Mindview, we have a number of Psychologists who are trained and experienced in providing Schema Therapy to help clients with a range of difficulties including:

-It can take courage to seek support when you are in need.
-Our experienced team of psychotherapists and psychologists in Melbourne are ready to provide the safe space that clients need to explore their challenges and work towards lasting and meaningful change in their lives.
+It can take courage to seek support when you're in need.
+Our experienced team of psychologists in Melbourne are ready to provide the safe space that clients need to explore their challenges and work towards lasting and meaningful change in their lives.